wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     <tt>2600:1f18:10e8:73___;;/64</tt>

 2. Use the table above to pre-define your own numbering scheme, which can also be used as shortcuts in other names.

+    ### VPC Subnet

+3. In the AWS Console GUI VPC Subnets, select each subnet defined above.
+4. Click "Actions" menu to select "Edit subnet settings".
+5. Check "Enable auto-assign IPv6 addresses".
+6. Scroll to click the orange Save.

+    PROTIP: If the VPC is defined using Terraform instead of the GUI, the above can be coded one time for subsequent repeated use.

     #### Bucket of Candies Analogy #

    If you must know why, here is my analogy (best for kinesthetic learners):
    When we say a sports star makes a "7 figure salary", we figure out what that means with a table like this: